 Trademark law provides [great] protection to distinctive or strong trademarks.
 Conversely, trademarks that are not as distinctive or strong are called "weak" trademarks and receive less protection from infringing uses.
 Trademarks that are not distinctive are not entitled to any trademark protection.
 For deciding trademark protectability you must consider whether a trademark is inherently distinctive.
-Trademarks are grouped into four categories according to their relative [strength] [distinctiveness].
-These four categories are, in order of strength or distinctiveness: arbitrary (which is inherently distinctive), suggestive (which also is inherently distinctive), descriptive (which is protected only if it acquires in consumers' minds a "secondary meaning" which I explain in Instruction [insert number of instruction regarding secondary meaning, e.g., 15.11] and generic names (which are entitled to no protection).
+Trademarks are grouped into five categories according to their relative [strength] [distinctiveness].
+These five categories are, in order of strength or distinctiveness: arbitrary (which is inherently distinctive), fanciful (also inherently distinctive), suggestive (also inherently distinctive), descriptive (which is protected only if it acquires in consumers' minds a "secondary meaning" which I explain in Instruction [insert number of instruction regarding secondary meaning, e.g., 15.11] and generic names (which are entitled to no protection).

 Arbitrary Trademarks.
-The first category of "inherently distinctive" trademarks is arbitrary trademarks.
+The first category of trademarks is arbitrary trademarks.
 They are considered strong marks and are clearly protectable.
-They involve the arbitrary, fanciful or fictitious use of a word to designate the source of a [product] [service].
+They involve the arbitrary use of a word to designate the source of a [product] [service].
 Such a trademark is a word that in no way describes or has any relevance to the particular [product] [service] it is meant to identify.
 It may be a common word used in an unfamiliar way.
-It may be a newly created (coined) word or parts of common words which are applied in a fanciful, fictitious or unfamiliar way, solely as a trademark.

 For instance, the common word "apple" became a strong and inherently distinctive trademark when used by a company to identify the personal computers that company sold.
-The company's use of the word "apple" was arbitrary or fanciful because "apple" did not describe and was not related to what the computer was, its components, ingredients, quality, or characteristics.
+The company's use of the word "apple" was arbitrary because "apple" did not describe and was not related to what the computer was, its components, ingredients, quality, or characteristics.
 "Apple" was being used in an arbitrary way to designate for consumers that the computer comes from a particular manufacturer or source.